marierosok/citations-app/README.md

 # Citation-finder

 Citation-finder finds in-text citations in a text corpus using regular expressions.
-The regular expressions find citations that follow the author name-publication year format of the [APA](https://i.ntnu.no/academic-writing/apa-7), [Harvard](https://i.ntnu.no/academic-writing/harvard) and [Chicago B](https://i.ntnu.no/academic-writing/chicago-b) styles.
+The expressions find citations that follow the author name-publication year format of the [APA](https://i.ntnu.no/academic-writing/apa-7), [Harvard](https://i.ntnu.no/academic-writing/harvard) and [Chicago B](https://i.ntnu.no/academic-writing/chicago-b) styles.

 ### How to use
-Citation-finder uses the [dhlab python package](https://dhlab.readthedocs.io/en/stable/) from the National Library of Norway to find concordances in a corpus.
+Citation-finder takes a corpus created with the [dhlab package](https://dhlab.readthedocs.io/en/stable/) from The National Library of Norway.

 Install and import dhlab, and [create a corpus](https://dhlab.readthedocs.io/en/stable/library/generated/dhlab.Corpus.html#dhlab.Corpus).